-Dominion Diamond Mines was awarded the Safe Everyday Gold Award from the Association of Mineral Exploration (AME) and Prospectors & Developers Association of Canada (PDAC).
+Arctic Canadian Diamond Company was awarded the Safe Everyday Gold Award from the Association of Mineral Exploration (AME) and Prospectors & Developers Association of Canada (PDAC).
 The award honors the company with the highest number of hours worked without a lost-time incident.

 Petra Diamonds and Rio Tinto were included in the FTSE4Good Index, which measures the performance of companies demonstrating strong environmental, social and governance practices.